pvandervelde/mindvortex/src/documents/posts/2014-05-19_Embedding-symbol-stream-in-pdb.html.md

 commentIssueId: 39
 ---

-The [nAnicitus](/projects/nanicitus.html) application processes [NuGet](nuget.org) symbol packages to push the symbols and sources up to their respective location for the symbol and source servers to work.
-In order to have a symbol server nothing special needs to be done, just push the symbols through [SymStore][symstore_msdn] and a nice directory with indexed symbols is created.
+The [nAnicitus](/projects/nanicitus.html) application processes [NuGet symbol](http://docs.nuget.org/docs/creating-packages/creating-and-publishing-a-symbol-package) packages to push the symbols and sources up to their respective location for the symbol and source servers to work.
+In order to have a symbol server nothing special needs to be done, just push the symbols through the [SymStore][symstore_msdn] application and a nice directory with indexed symbols is created.
 However in order to allow debuggers to obtain the source files related to a given PDB some manipulation of the PDB files is necessary.
 Specifically the SRCSRV stream in the PDB file needs to be [modified][modifying_srcsrv_stream].

 The documentation gives a decent overview of how the source indexing works but it does not actually provide the information necessary to determine what should be written to the SRCSRV stream for a given PDB file.
 In fact if you want to know what information should be written to the SRCSRV stream if you want to store the indexed source files in a directory instead of getting them from your source control system then even the almighty [google](https://www.google.co.nz/webhp?tab=ww&ei=FwljU6S7J8byoATTxoLIAQ&ved=0CBMQ1S4#q=PDB+SRCSRV+UNC+VERSION%3D2) is rather quiet.